jeremiahlukus/flutter-firestore-relationship/README.md

 - Displays a loading indicator while fetching new songs.
 - On tap of a song, navigates to a detailed page displaying its lyrics.
 - Provides a search bar to search for songs by title.
 The search is case-insensitive and can match any part of the title.
+- Allows navigation between different playlists.
+- Users can favorite songs, which are then stored and displayed in a separate 'Favorites' list.

 ## Setup